alegrey91/terracina/internal/stacks/stackruntime/internal/stackeval/README.md

 entirely by the dynamically-constructed data flow graph that gets assembled automatically based on control flow between the different functions in this package.
-That works under the assumption that those phases should not be modifying anything outside of Terraform itself and so our only concern is ensuring that data is available at the appropriate time for other functions that will make use of it.
+That works under the assumption that those phases should not be modifying anything outside of Terracina itself and so our only concern is ensuring that data is available at the appropriate time for other functions that will make use of it.